Initiatives

 • Launch an Alumni Center on the Boston campus by Spring 2026 featuring exhibits on the history of Emerson, an alumni hall of honor, and event space

-• Grow the number of alumni visiting the Boston campus, measured year-over-year by Alumni Center visits beginning in Spring 2026
+• Capture the number of alumni visiting the Boston campus, measured year-over-year by Alumni Center visits beginning in Fall 2027

 Goals Supported